 - Students may not hold other employment positions during the term of appointment, either at Oakland University or elsewhere, without prior written permission from their faculty adviser and Graduate Education

 Oakland University supports the Council of Graduate Schools Resolution regarding graduate scholars, fellows, trainees and assistants.

-The King-Chavez-Parks (KCP) Future Faculty Fellowship Program was established in 1986 by the Michigan State Legislature to increase the pool of traditionally underrepresented candidates pursuing faculty teaching careers in postsecondary education.
+The King-Chavez-Parks (KCP) Future Faculty Fellowship Program was established in 1986 by the Michigan State Legislature to increase the pool of academically or economically disadvantaged candidates pursuing faculty teaching careers in postsecondary education.

 KCP Fellowships are funded from an annual State of Michigan appropriation to Oakland University.
-Graduate Education holds a competition for KCP awards and provides recipients with financial assistance to pursue master's and/or doctoral degrees.
-A master's recipient can receive a maximum stipend of $20,000 and a doctoral fellow can receive a maximum stipend of $35,000.
+The Graduate School holds a competition for KCP awards and provides recipients with financial assistance to pursue master's and/or doctoral degrees.

-Tuition for KCP fellows are paid by Graduate Education as long as the recipient:
+Tuition for KCP fellows are paid by the Graduate School as long as the recipient: